Israel intercepting aid ships headed for Gaza, army radio says

 Balance 50/100

-Vague Attribution: The article relies on 'an Israeli source' without naming or specifying credentials, reducing transparency and accountability of the claim.
+Vague Attribution: The article relies on 'an Israeli source' without naming or specifying rank, agency, or role, weakening accountability and transparency.

-"Israeli army radio cited an Israeli source as saying"
+"Israeli army radio cited an Israeli source as saying on Wednesday."

 AGENDA SIGNALS